bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex let the weight settle, as he reached for a small tube next to him along with some parchment.

 "Well, the idea was that it all goes down the tube as one unit" he started, taking some parchment, placing it above the tube's end, gently stuffing it down with a finger, before he pulled it up again.
-In his hand he now had parchment with folds perfect to the tube.
+In his hand he now had parchment with folds perfect to the tube's hole.

 "If we put powder at the bottom, the explosive ball on the top, and seal it all with the parchment, that could slide right down the tube.
 Afterwards we can prick a hole into the side of the unit once it is inside the tube, put the fuse in there, and it should keep it in place".